LukeJurkowski/CarrotClicker/README.md

 If you are wondering, I've tried to follow the typical MVC design pattern where:
 - Model is the Model
 - UIMain is the View
-- Controller is the Controller along with those, there are:
+- Controller is the Controller

+Additionaly there are:
 - 'About' - containing my contact info and how to use the programme
 - 'App' - the class that launches the programme